Biotite: Occurrence

 Members of the biotite group are found in a wide variety of igneous and metamorphic rocks.
 For instance, biotite occurs in the lava of Mount Vesuvius and in the Monzoni intrusive complex of the western Dolomites.
 Biotite in granite tends to be poorer in magnesium than the biotite found in its volcanic equivalent, rhyolite.
 Biotite is an essential phenocryst in some varieties of lamprophyre.
 Biotite is occasionally found in large cleavable crystals, especially in pegmatite veins, as in New England, Virginia and North Carolina USA.
 Other notable occurrences include Bancroft and Sudbury, Ontario Canada.
 It is an essential constituent of many metamorphic schists, and it forms in suitable compositions over a wide range of pressure and temperature.
 It has been estimated that biotite comprises up to 7% of the exposed continental crust.

 An igneous rock composed almost entirely of dark mica (biotite or phlogopite) is known as a glimmerite or biotitite.

 Biotite may be found in association with its common alteration product chlorite.

-The largest documented single crystals of biotite were approximately 7 m2 sheets found in Iveland, Norway.
+The largest documented single crystals of biotite were approximately 7 m2 sheets found in Iveland Municipality, Norway.